Treatment approach

 3- family work, to bring together the parent-focussed and adolescent-focussed elements of treatment

 Nurture Psychology is the official provider (& trainer) of APT in New Zealand.
-You can read more about APT in a recent academic journal article co-authored by our Clinical Director - please click here.
+You can read more about APT in an academic journal article co-authored by our Clinical Director - please click here.

 In some cases with older teens, we may work primarily on an individual therapy basis (as with adults).
 In this model, there is typically still a role for parent/s, including being regularly looped in on treatment focus & progress.